Peled-Zohar/AutoEntityGenerator/README.md

 ## Configuration

-AutoEntityGenerator allows you to configure various aspects of the code generation process, including:
+**AutoEntityGenerator** allows you to configure various aspects of the code generation process, including:

 - The target folder (and namespace) for the generated classes.
 - The properties required in the generated DTO.
 - The generated DTO name
 - The generated file name
 - The generated mapping direction (from DTO to Model or from Model to DTO)

+## Default condiguration

+**AutoEntityGenerator** allows you to configure some default values for the extension:

+- The minimum log level
+- The default destination folder
+- The default suffix for request and response DTOs

 ## Example